 The Abscissas are wonderfully smooth but do not have the Cantabiles’ hint of sweetness.
 If you can live without that (Is ‘live’ music sweet?) in exchange for considerably more and clearer bass and a dramatically clear and spacious high end which clarifies the soundstage, you will be more than satisfied.
 Having that bass affects everything, even the sound of a chorus.
 Mahler’s Second is a good deal more monumental on the Abscissas than on the Cantabiles.
 Foundation is foundation.
 But without a wide open high end like the Abscissas’, forget it.

 The comparison with the Orféos is logical and obvious.
 Besides being $3000 cheaper, the Abscissa are clearer from top to bottom, more immediate, more room friendly, and easier to drive.
-Where the Orféos are fuller & denser, the Abscissas are more articulate and exciting.
-A comparison many will also make is with the Offrandes.
-The Abscissas have more conspicuous bass, a larger better lit, and more highly detailed and broader spatial presentation, and are more literally truthful from bottom to top.
-The Offrandes feel as if they’re focussed more narrowly and closely and are a touch sweeter, sharing some of the spirit of the new Cantabiles.
+Where the Orféos are fuller and denser, the Abscissas are more articulate and exciting.
+A comparison many will also make is with the recently departed Offrandes.
+The Abscissas have more conspicuous bass, provide a more highly detailed and broader spatial presentation, and are more literally truthful from bottom to top.
+The Offrandes felt as if they were focussed more narrowly and closely and were a touch sweeter, sharing some of the spirit of the new Cantabiles.
 (A customer friend of mind considers his Offies romantic, a view I did not understand until I heard the new Abscissas.)

-To use a photographic metaphor, where the Offrandes feel like a portrait lens, maybe a 100 mm, the Abscissa feel like a wide angle, but 35 mm — not 28mm or 24 mm.
+To use a photographic metaphor, where the Offrandes felt like a portrait lens, maybe a 100 mm, the Abscissa feels like a wide angle, but 35 mm — not 28mm or 24 mm.
 I don’t mean to exaggerate the differences.
-There is plenty of detail in the Offrandes and there is plenty of emotion in the Abscissa Jubilees.
+The Offrandes had plenty of detail and there is plenty of emotion in the Abscissa Jubilees.
 You would never mistake an Abscissa for anything but a Reynaud!
-These two speakers have different musical goals and will choose their listeners accordingly.

 Jean Claude Reynaud has kept what many of us consider the perfect monitor in production for several years now since the death of this father, whose spirit inhabits it.
 But in a recent conversation with JC at the Son et Image audio show in Paris, he told me that time has finally run out on this fine music machine.
-It costs an increasingly prohibitive sum to build, the only builder he has who can build them right is retiring, and while people all over the world love the speaker, very few are still buying it, preferring large floor-standers and the mightier bass foundation that comes with them.
-So if the Offrande is in your bucket, as they say, you are hereby informed they’re are just four left.
-There were five until I claimed one pair in the event lightening someday strikes mine!
-I am going to retain my description of Offrandes here, however, until Jean Claude tells me the last four are gone.
+They cost an increasingly prohibitive sum to build, the only builder he has who can build them right is retiring, and while people all over the world love the speaker, very few are still buying it, preferring large floor-standers and the greater bass foundation that comes with them.
+He sold the last two pairs of Offrandes this week, to me.

 ORFEO SUPREME, V2